Careers

 IntoUniversity

 IntoUniversity are an educational charity that focuses on raising students’ aspirations when it comes to their future pathways.
-In each year group, we have a cohort of 32 students who regularly participate in trips and workshops focused developing skills such as learning techniques, team work and public speaking.
+In each year group, we have a cohort of 32 students who regularly participate in trips and workshops focused on developing skills such as learning techniques, team work and public speaking.

 The King's Scholars